 The Pelvic Floor Muscles

-The pelvic floor is a group of tendons and muscles that support the digestive organs as well as the uterus (in women) and assist in bowel and bladder control.
+The pelvic floor is a group of tendons and muscles that support the digestive organs and assists in bowel and bladder control.

 Rebounding has been helpful for those with pelvic floor issues.
 Due to its gentle bounce it can help strengthen the muscles.
 Begin slowly and gradually with rebounding exercises and increase the duration and intensity of your workout.
 However, individuals do vary, and it is important for you to discuss any new exercises with your doctor.